v-rgrace/Viva/Viva/glint/setup/360-manage-subjects.md

 1. Select **Edit/Add feedback providers**.
 1. Select **Invite feedback providers when Cycle is Live**.

     Once selections are saved and the cycle is live, feedback providers receive an invitation to participate.
-The Subject can review and add additional feedback providers during the cycle.
+The Subject can review and add other feedback providers during the cycle.

     > [!NOTE]
     > Employees, other than the Subject, may be added to any feedback provider category but can’t be added to multiple feedback provider categories for a single subject.